crashappsec/chalk/src/docs/core-release-notes.md

 - If a docker base image has `ENTRYPOINT` defined, `docker.wrap_cmd` will break it as it overwrites its own `ENTRYPOINT`.
-Next release will correctly inspect all base images and wrap `ENTRYPOINT` correctly.
+A later release will correctly inspect all base images and wrap `ENTRYPOINT` correctly.
 - This release does not support: